cyfronet-fid/marketplace/README.md

     <!-- TODO: There is no ./bin/update file! -->

 ### Generating DB entries for development
-Actually, filling the database is done by parsing yaml: `db/data.yml`.
+Filling the database is done by parsing yaml: `db/data.yml`.
-Data come from actual official version of the marketplace.
+Data comes from the actual official version of the marketplace.
-If you want to update data, or add new resources/categories you can add new records by edit yaml, but very important is, when some records are parent for other they must be written above their children.
+If you want to update the data or add new resources/categories, you can add new records by editing `db/data.yml`.
+It is important to remember that if some record is a parent for another, it must be written above its child.

-But if it's necessary, there is other option to fill the database:
+If necessary, there is an other option to fill the database:
 To simplify development `dev:prime` rake task is created.
-Right now it generates resources with random name and description (this generation is done using `faker` gem).
+Right now it generates resources with random names and descriptions (this generation is done using `faker` gem).
 In the future this task will be extended with additional data.

 ```